-This course will review current research demonstrating how trauma results in the significant alteration of socio-emotional, behavioral, and neurological functioning, which leads to considerable developmental impact.
+This course will review current research demonstrating how trauma results in the significant alteration of socioemotional, behavioral, and neurological functioning, which leads to considerable developmental impact.
 The core components of predominant trauma treatments will be outlined.
-Students will learn how to integrate non-verbal and sensory-based play therapy interventions into trauma treatment to work with children from diverse socio-cultural backgrounds.
+Students will learn how to integrate non-verbal and sensory-based play therapy interventions into trauma treatment to work with children from diverse sociocultural backgrounds.
 A trauma-informed, integrated approach will be presented in this course.
-In creative and playful ways, participants will learn how to incorporate play-therapy techniques into trauma-informed evidence-based treatments, while maintaining fidelity to these models.
+In creative and playful ways, participants will learn how to incorporate play-therapy techniques into trauma-informed evidencebased treatments, while maintaining fidelity to these models.
 Fee: Additional fee required.

-COUN7510: Play Therapy I: History, Ethics, and Systems of PT
+COUN7510 : Play Therapy I: History, Ethics, and Systems of PT

 This course will introduce essential people and theorists that shaped the history of the profession of play therapy.
 It will help to identify developmentally appropriate play therapy toys and materials.
 The course will deepen the student's understanding of the developmental stages of children and children's play.
 Students will learn how to evaluate and assess elements of and stages within the play therapy relationship, from intake to termination.
 The course will allow the student to appreciate the legal and ethical issues that are unique to play therapy, as well as understand issues of diversity and how they impact every facet of play therapy.
 Fee: Additional fee required.
+Credits 1

-COUN7511: Advanced Play Therapy I: Contemporary Theory and Research
+COUN7511 : Advanced Play Therapy I: Contemporary Theory and Research

 Over the past decade, the practice of play therapy has witnessed a number of innovations and refinements of existing procedures.
-The goal of this class is to present a state-of-the-art overview of the latest advances and developments in the field, including the three main pillars of therapy: theory, research, and practice.
+The goal of this class is to present a state-of-the-art overview of the latest advances and developments in the field, including the three main pillars of therapy: theory, research and practice.
 This course will present the leading theories in play therapy and the current research being done to demonstrate their relevance to the practice of play therapy with children and their families.
-The core theories that will be explored are Adlerian, Client Centered, Cognitive Behavioral, Ecosystemic, Developmental, Psychodynamic, Gestalt, and Eclectic Prescriptive Play Therapy.
+The core theories that will be explored in this course are psychodynamic models (i.e., Psychoanalytic, Jungian, and Adlerian approaches, etc.) and humanistic models (i.e., Child-Centered, Filial, Gestalt, and Experiential approaches, etc.).
 Fee: Additional fee required.

-COUN7512: Advanced Play Therapy Techniques and Practice I
+COUN7512 : Advanced Play Therapy Techniques and Practice I

-Students will learn the basic skills necessary to use the play interventions of therapeutic storytelling, sand play, bibliotherapy, and game play.
+Students will learn the basic skills necessary to use the play interventions of therapeutic storytelling, bibliotherapy, and game play.
 This course will teach students how storytelling can be used effectively with both children and young adolescents to help them gain personal understanding and self-acceptance.
-Sand play is a unique technique that combines the wonderful use of touch and texture with that of creating a metaphor or narrative of the child's world.
-Students will learn the basic steps of using sand play and the sand tray in their work with children.
 Bibliotherapy refers to a process designed to help individuals solve problems and better understand themselves through reading literature or watching movies, videotapes, and the like.
-Games serve a variety of functions in counseling, and this class will demonstrate how games can be used to teach new behaviors, facilitate verbalization, and address specific concerns of a child or adolescent.
+Games serve a variety of functions is counseling, and this class will demonstrate how games can be used to teach new behaviors, facilitate verbalization, and address specific concerns of a child or adolescent.
 Fee: Additional fee required.

-COUN7513: Advanced Play Therapy Techniques and Practice II
+COUN7513 : Advanced Play Therapy Techniques and Practice II

-Students will learn the basic skills necessary to use the play interventions of expressive art therapy, puppetry, dramatic role play, and group play/filial therapy.
+Students will learn the basic skills necessary to use the play interventions of expressive/art therapy, puppetry, and dramatic role play.
 This course will teach students how to best utilize expressive art techniques to reduce anxiety, develop rapport, capture attention, create and intensify moods, and communicate feelings.
-Puppet play allows young clients to displace their feelings about significant others onto the puppets.
-This course will teach students how to use dramatic play to gain information from the way in which the clients play their dramatic roles and how to use this to encourage safe expressions of strong feelings, both positive and negative, allowing clients to learn from externalizing an experience.
-This course will also present the basic skills of doing group play work, while exploring its different uses and its therapeutic value in the clinical applications with a wide variety of specialized populations.
+Puppet play allows young clients to displace their feelings about significant others onto the puppets, allowing for more self-expression in describing events and situations that may be problematic.
+Drama, in counseling, involves spontaneous, highly personalized improvisation that encourages safe expressions of strong feelings, both positive and negative, allowing clients to learn from externalizing an experience.
 Fee: Additional fee required.

-COUN7514: Clinical Application in Play Therapy I
+COUN7514 : Clinical Application in Play Therapy I